Yoga pants: Types

-Many styles and brands of yoga pants are available at a wide range of prices, determined primarily by brand: in 2015, a high-end pair from the specialist retailer Lululemon cost $98, whereas a less well-known brand sold by the general retailer Target cost $20.
+Styles and brands of yoga pants are available at a wide range of prices, determined primarily by brand: in 2015, a high-end pair from the specialist retailer Lululemon cost $98, whereas a less well-known brand sold by the general retailer Target cost $20.
 By 2018, there were over 11,000 types, according to Bloomberg, with a style by Lucas High on sale for as much as $230.

 Styles include the traditional boot-cut and flared yoga pants with a flat waistband.
 Basic yoga pants are black, tight-fitted, boot-cut, flared, and reversible; they are made of a four-way stretch fabric, with a flat elastic waistband at the top.
 They provide flexibility and comfort, wicking moisture away from the body and helping to keep the wearer cool and comfortable.
 They may be made from blends of cotton, Lycra spandex, nylon, polyester, wool, or similar light and stretchy synthetic material giving the pants a soft, smooth finish.